Templates for Fly Baby Parts

 These templates were not drawn by

-professionals, nor have they been checked and verified to the degree an
+professionals, nor have they been checked and verified to the

-the builder to check the dimensions of the templates prior to making
+responsibility of the builder to check the dimensions of the

-parts from them.
-No claim of suitability nor accuracy is made.
+suitability nor accuracy is made.

 Special Instructions